 An optional ERP is a coverage extension that responds to that problem.
 For additional premium, this will replace the automatic ERP to provide an even longer window where you can report claims to your old policy.
 The torts covered by these policies usually have a statute of limitations of six years which is why it’s so important to negotiate five- or six-year ERP terms with the underwriter prior to binding your policy.
 Not all underwriters will agree to do this but the ones that do provide their policyholders who are looking at acquisition offers with some financial certainty.

-Companies on either the buy-side or sell-side of an acquisition can demand this coverage.
+Companies on either the buy-side or sell-side of an acquisition can demand this coverage to effectively handle risk.
 For good reason, too.
 The seller’s motivation to purchase an optional ERP is the same reason they had the original policy to begin with: it will protect them into the future from exposure to their old company’s risks.

 On the other side, buyers want to be just as certain as the seller that, should a dispute arise out of the former operations of their shiny new subsidiary, they won’t have to pick up the bill.
 Instead an insurance policy will pay for the defense costs and judgements or settlements.